azimmer-tbt/logic-app-toolkit/README.md

 Deterministic, checksummed patching pipeline for Azure Logic Apps (Consumption tier).
 Created to take the pain out of repeated small changes to Logic Apps that are similar in code like altering a send to address across several communication apps or injecting an improved method for logging in X apps in a scriptable way so long as you know the attachment point step above or below in each individual app.

-Microsoft keeps so much of the syntax a sacred mystery..no offline validator?
+Microsoft keeps so much of the syntax a sacred mystery...

+No offline validator?
 In the Year of our Lord `utcNow()`?
 Unbelievable.

 So I themed the kit around the Age of Exploration and the Spanish Inquisition.